TobyKLight/VL.RogueSharp/README.md

 RogueSharp has functions useful for reasoning about 2D grids where some cells are walkable or transaprent.
 For example pathfinding and field of view.
 Also includes a dice rolling function.
-Comes with a quick and dirty ASCII renderer of the maps, it's expected you would probably take the data
+Comes with a quick and dirty ASCII renderer of the maps using VL.Skia, it's expected most users would take the map data and plug it into their own prettier drawing system.

-It's originally intended for game development of roguelikes.
+RoegueSharp is originally intended for game development of roguelikes.

 <TODO: GIF EXAMPLES>